serodriguez68/react-cheatsheet-udemy-2019/README.md

     1.1 Note: Now it can technically by used with functional components through the 'hooks' system.
 2. You will confuse props with state.
 3. 'State' is a JS object that contains data relevant to a singular component.
-4. Updating 'state' on a component causes the component to (almost) instantly rerender.
+4. Updating 'state' on a component causes the component to (almost) instantly re-render.
+Re-rendering also triggers the re-rendering of ALL CHILD components.
 5. State must be initialized when a component is created.
 This can be done in 2 equivalent ways (They are equivalent once Babel transpiles the code.)
 ```jsx harmony